-MassDOT has developed a Planning for Performance (PfP) tool to influence investments.
+MassDOT has expanded upon the incorporation of performance management in WMM by developing a Planning for Performance (PfP) tool to influence investments.
 The PfP tool is a scenario-planning tool, custom built for MassDOT, which forecasts asset conditions and allows capital planners within the divisions to consider the tradeoffs between investment strategies.
 The tool reports future conditions in comparison to the desired performance targets.

-Massachusetts Strategic Highway Safety Plan (SHSP)
+Massachusetts Strategic Highway Safety Plan

-The Massachusetts 2018 SHSP identifies the state's key safety needs and guides investment decisions to achieve significant reductions in highway fatalities and serious injuries on all public roads.
-The SHSP establishes statewide safety goals and objectives, and key safety emphasis areas, and it draws on the strengths of all highway safety partners in the Commonwealth to align and leverage resources to address the state's safety challenges collectively.
+The Massachusetts 2018 Strategic Highway Safety Plan identifies the state's key safety needs and guides investment decisions to achieve significant reductions in highway fatalities and serious injuries on all public roads.
+The SHSP establishes statewide safety goals and objectives and key safety emphasis areas, and it draws on the strengths of all highway safety partners in the Commonwealth to align and leverage resources to address the state's safety challenges collectively.
 The MPO considers SHSP goals, emphasis areas, and strategies when developing its plans, programs, and activities.